Embeint/infuse-sdk/doc/embedded/services/kv_store.rst

 Key-Value Store
 ###############

-The Infuse IoT platform implements a type layer over the top of the `Zephyr NVS`_ filesystem.
+The Infuse-IoT platform implements a type layer over the top of the `Zephyr NVS`_ filesystem.

 Callbacks